controltheplant/PID-controller/readme.md

 #### 2.3.8 Rate limit

 The rate limit function limits the rate of change of the input value.
 It results in smoothing of input value jumps and a decrease in the rate of change of the signal.
 Rate limiters are available in the setpoint channel and controller output.
 Set the `settings.irSetpointRampRate` parameter to a non-zero value to activate the setpoint rate limiter and the `settings.irOutRampRate` parameter to activate the rate limiter for the controller output.
+The rate limiter in the controller output channel is active in all controller modes.

 > [!TIP]
 > You can use a rate limiter for controller output to prevent the damage of controllable object due to a high rate of change of the control signal, for example, to prevent the water hammer effect.
 When the maximum rate of change of controller output is reached, block output `limitsActive` is set.
 The rate limiter is a nonlinear element and can lead to instability of the control loop and failure of the actual value to reach the setpoint.
 I recommend adjusting the PID tuning softer when block output `limitsActive` is blinking or constantly on.

 #### 2.3.9 Inversion of control direction

 For some processes related to the decrease of material balance or energy, a negative control gain is necessary.
 Examples of such processes may include cooling, level control with a control element on a drain line, vacuum control.
 Such a process can be identified as follows: when the controller's output value increases, the process variable decreases.
 However, the negative control gain is forbidden for this block.
-Use the `settings.ixInverted` bit in this case.
+Use the `settings.ixInvert` bit in this case.
 Set this bit to `TRUE` to invert the control direction.

 #### 2.3.10 Deadband